spencerdezartsmith/housing-list/README.md

-Housing List

 This was a passion project created during phase two at Dev Bootcamp.
 It was a CRUD app following restful routing built in Ruby, Sinatra and is hosted on Heroku.

-This webapp was built to be a privat housing list for small communities to share housing amoung themselves in order to combat gentrification.
+This webapp was built to be a private housing list for small communities to share housing amoung themselves in order to combat gentrification.

 It implements an invite only token system.